Travel advice for the Nordic region in the age of the coronavirus

 See the latest regarding COVID-19 and travelling to Lithuania.

-Russia has suspended flights from the UK until March 16, 2021.
 It is our understanding that citizens from Switzerland, South Korea, Turkey, Serbia, Japan, United Saudi Emirate, Egypt, and Cuba can travel to Russia, however they will need a tourist visa and a negative coronavirus test made under 48 hours before arrival.

 For an overview of the situation per country, especially the 14-day case average per 100,000 people per country (within Europe), please see the data at the European Centre for Disease Prevention and Control.